Mayiladuthurai Junction railway station: Electrification

 The Cuddalore-Mayiladuthurai-Thiruvarur section 113 km was commissioned on 28 January 2020.

 The Mayiladuthurai-Thanjavur section 70 km was completed in the end of 2020 and it was commissioned on 14 February 2021.

 Location and layout

-The railway station is located off the Sarathattai Street, Railway Cross Road south-west of Mayiladthurai.
+The railway station is located off the Sarathattai Street, Railway Cross Road south-west of Mayiladuthurai.
 The nearest bus depot is located in Mayiladuthurai while the nearest airport is situated 138 km away in Tiruchirappalli.

 Projects and development

-It is one of the 73 stations in Tamil Nadu to be named for upgradation under Amrit Bharat Station Scheme of Indian Railways.
+It is one of the 77 stations in Tamil Nadu to be named for upgradation under Amrit Bharat Station Scheme of Indian Railways.